sehoon123/simple-opencv-video-player/README.md

 # Video Player
 This is a simple video player program that allows you to **play local video files or videos from URLs.** It has basic playback controls, such as play/pause, speed adjustment, and volume control.
 It also has a **screen capture** function to capture frames from the video.
+You can also streaming youtube, it will download and play the video

 ---
 ## Screenshots